-Medical insurance and health coverage are important topics for all new students – whether you’re coming to UBC from another province or territory, or from across the globe.
+Health insurance and coverage are important topics for all new students – whether you’re coming to UBC from another province or territory, or from across the globe.
 As a UBC student, you must have both basic and extended health insurance coverage over the course of your studies.
 Here’s a quick look at what steps you need to take (if any).

-How do I get basic health insurance?
+How do you get basic health insurance?

 Basic health insurance will vary from student to student.
 You may have one or a combination of out-of-province health insurance, the BC Medical Services Plan (MSP), or iMED.